audiophonics/RaspDacMini/README.md

 - There is no need to configure anything from the WebUi.
 All DAC functions and MPD are pre-configured with this script.
 - If this set of file is not working on your Volumio version, you should try to rebuild the patch from [source](https://github.com/audiophonics/RaspDacMini/tree/v2.1).
 - This was not designed for Volumio 2.

+## How to use :
+- Connect to your RDM OLED through SSH and run the following commands :
 ```
 git clone https://github.com/audiophonics/RaspDacMini.git --branch volumio --single-branch

 cd RaspDacMini

 sudo sh install_rdm_volumio.sh
 ```